German Space Travel Exhibition

-German Space Travel Exhibition with the MiG-21F-13 which was used by the first German cosmonaut Sigmund Jähn in front of it.
+The MiG-21F-13 that the later German cosmonaut Sigmund Jähn also flew as a pilot in front of the exhibition building.

-German Space Travel Exhibition with "planet park".
+Aerial view of the exhibition's location with outdoor "planet park".

-The German Space Travel Exhibition (Deutsche Raumfahrtausstellung) is a permanent exhibition in Morgenröthe-Rautenkranz, Germany.
+The German Space Travel Exhibition (Deutsche Raumfahrtausstellung) is a permanent exhibition in Morgenröthe-Rautenkranz in the southwest of Saxony, Germany, very close to the border of the Czech Republic.
 The exhibition is dedicated to spaceflight and space exploration.

 History

 Sigmund Jähn, born in Morgenröthe-Rautenkranz, was the first German astronaut to complete a space mission as part of the Interkosmos program in 1978.
-To commemorate the joint USSR – GDR space flight, a permanent exhibition was opened in his hometown in 1979 under the name Permanent exhibition of the first joint cosmos flight USSR – GDR (Ständige Ausstellung des ersten gemeinsamen Kosmosfluges UdSSR–DDR).
-Today, Jähn's hometown is part of the municipality of Muldenhammer in the rural district of Vogtlandkreis.
+To commemorate the joint USSR – GDR space flight, a permanent exhibition was opened in the municipality that is his birth place in 1979.
+The title was Permanent exhibition of the first joint cosmos flight USSR – GDR (Ständige Ausstellung des ersten gemeinsamen Kosmosfluges UdSSR–DDR).
+Today, Morgenröthe-Rautenkranz is part of the municipality of Muldenhammer in the rural district of Vogtlandkreis.

 Following German reunification in 1990, this exhibition was broadened to feature a pan-German perspective on space.
-In 2006/2007, the exhibition was given a new building with significantly more space and an outdoor area including a "planetary park" and a space travel-themed playground.
+In 2006/2007, the exhibition was given a new building with significantly more space and an outdoor area including a Planetenpark with the depictions of our solar system's planets and a space travel-themed playground.
 The exhibition is operated by a non-profit registered association and hosts up to 70,000 visitors per year.